Features of the Journal

-Dr. Kunkel is a Lecturer at the CS department of the Unversity of Reading.
+Dr. Kunkel is a Professor in High-Performance Computing at the Unversity of Göttingen, Deputy Head of the GWDG and group leader of the working group Computing.
 He manages several research projects revolving around HPC and particularly HPC storage.
 He is co-founder of the IO-500 storage list.
 Julian gained interest in the topic of HPC storage in 2003, during his studies of computer science.

 - performance analysis